 Patricia’s photography has also made her more aware of some of the issues that animals are facing.
 She tells me about how invasive pine beetles are decimating the whitebark pine trees of the west, which are an important food source for many animals, including bears.
 Drought conditions, which have worsened recently thanks to climate change, are ideal for these beetles.
 And as temperatures rise, they can access higher places.
 Another major problem is the disappearance of animals’ migration routes due to human development.
 Patricia mentions the construction of the luxury resort of Jackson Hole, south of Grand Teton National Park, and how people settling there in the late 1800’s blocked elk migration routes, and a controversial elk reserve was set up to make up for it.
 She supports some conservation organizations that are trying to convince people to open up their land for migrating species.

 But the main issue that is closest to Patricia’s heart is when people get too close to wild animals, feeding them or harassing them.
 She tells me about a memorable animal encounter she had while photographing hummingbirds at home.
-“A little black bear popped up beyond my wildflowers in the back, and I got a great shot of him (left).
+“A little black bear popped up beyond my wildflowers in the back, and I got a great shot of him (right).
 But then I noticed he wasn’t very afraid of me, and he seemed too comfortable with people.”
 As it turned out, some men who were working on a construction project had been feeding the bear; they thought it was cute.